SaremS/blockchain-tools/README.md

 Random collection of functions to interact with blockchains

 Currently allows to query UniswapV3Pool swap prices and postprocess the output with a custom processing logic.
-See `main.go`.
+See `main.go` for an example.